SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/sqlihints.png)

-4. You will see SQL ingestions that will result into an attack.
+4. Few text formats will appear which will let you create SQL ingections that will result into an attack.

 ![](images/sqlihints(2).png)

-5. Pick one of them and paste in the search box and select Search.
+5. Pick one of them and paste in the search box and select **Search**.

 ![](images/searchbox.png)

-6. Now go back to SQL Database **Clinic**, select **Advanced Data Security** under Security blade.
+6. Now go back to SQL Database **Clinic**. .
-7. Select **Advanced Threat Protection**.
+7. Go to **Advanced Data Security** under Security blade and select **Advanced Threat Protection**.

 ![](images/advthreatprot.png)